-After an amazing week at World Burn Congress in Providence this last week and a spontaneous extra 2 days of adventure on the east coast here is what I am going to come home with.
+After an amazing week at World Burn Congress in Providence and a spontaneous extra 2 days of adventure on the east coast here is what I am going to come home with.

-Back in college I had some friends who would tell me, “Everyone has scars, yours are just on the outside.”
+Back in college I had some friends who would tell me, “everyone has scars, yours are just on the outside.”
 I know this was meant to be comforting.. but it never was.
-Yes, there is some truth to that statement, but a burn injury is very different then most ‘scars.’
+Yes, there is truth to that statement, but a burn injury is very different than most ‘scars.’
 I could never quite pinpoint what bugged me so much about this statement, until now.

 Why is it different?
 It is because we have scars that require healing physically, emotionally and mentally.

 Our skin is the largest organ in our body.
 Now, imagine for one second loosing your skin.
 With that you loose your identity.
 If a loved one was injured, you watch them loose everything they once were through extreme pain and suffering with not much you can do to help them.